open-contracting-extensions/ocds_metrics_extension/README.md

 The metrics extension can be used at:

-* The `planning` stage for forecasts for the contracting process (e.g. forecast demand levels)
+* The `planning` stage for forecasts for a future contracting process (e.g. forecast demand levels)
 * The `tender` stage for targets for the contracting process (e.g. target availability levels or KPIs)
 * The `awards` and `contracts` stages for targets agreed with the successful supplier (e.g. availability levels or KPIs)
 * The `implementation` stage for actual performance information (e.g. actual demand, physical progress, availability or KPIs)